 filename The filename property will later be used by Failed Flow processor when the flowfile is placed into the temp location.
-Since filename coming from the ListS3 processor in the feed flow includes path information, it is stripped of that here.
+Since filename coming from S3List in the feed flow includes path information, it is stripped of that here.

 1.3.5 Create Feed Partition